Taxation in Finland

 You don’t live and work in a border municipality?

-If you live in one country and work in another country, but not in a border municipality, you generally pay income tax in your country of employment.
+If you live in one country and work in another country, but not in a border municipality, you generally pay income tax to your country of employment.
 Read more in the section Employees.

 If you work in more than one country

 As a general rule in taxation, you are also liable for tax in your country of residence on income from your employment in another country.
 The income is generally also taxable in the country of employment.
-Income must be declared both to the country of employment and the country of residence, and double taxation is offset in the taxation in your country of residence.
+Income must be declared both to the country of employment and the country of residence, and double taxation is generally offset in the taxation in your country of residence.
+Read more on the Nordisk eTax website.

 If you work via a remote connection